j-hc/Reddit_ChatBot_Python/README.rst

                     global_blacklist_users={'a', 'b'},  # hooks never get executed for users in this list sub_channels=sub_channels, print_chat=True, store_session=True, dont_answer_blocked=True,  # some parameters u might wanna use
                     reddit_api_token="**YOUR API TOKEN**")
-  # reddit_api_token is the classic Bearer token for reddit api operations
+  # reddit_api_token is a sendbird access scoped token. there is a dump script available.
   # keep in mind that atm the bot only fetches a 7-days-limited sendbird key and bearer tokens only last one hour
   # which mean bot will needed to be restarted every 7 days with a new api key